Reason #3 why the Wizard likes Bovada:

 a1000 = (((1-p)/p)1000 - 1) / (((1-p)/p)1200 - 1) =~ 0.004378132.

-This may seem incredible but if given enough time the odds are likely to catch up to the player in any game of luck and the bankroll will keep going down gradually.
-However if you were to bet larger amounts your odds would be much better.
+Given enough time, the odds are likely to catch up to the player in any game of luck and the bankroll will keep going down gradually.
+However, if you were to bet larger amounts your odds would be much better.
 The following are the odds of winning 20% before losing 100% at various units of bet size.

 $5: 0.336507